-- Members queried the need to categorise pupils by ethnicity as some pupils were now 2nd and 3rd generation and whether that information can be linked to schools underperforming, schools being in a deprived area or in schools where there are difficulties in the quality of leadership. - Members questioned why the report did not contain information on the National Literacy and Numeracy tests which had been provided previously and whether the information should have been appended to this report. - Officers advised that all aspects of the continuing concerns were interlinked.
-If Leadership and Governance were performing well it does address the other aspects of concern. - Members queried the underachievement of White UK pupils living in more deprived areas as opposed to the achievement figures for Minority Ethnic pupils and whether specific strategies were in place to address the issue and further, were there strategies to deal with specific underachievement in performance of White UK male pupils.
+- Members queried the need to categorise pupils by ethnicity as some pupils were now 2nd and 3rd generation and whether that information can be linked to schools underperforming, schools being in a deprived area or in schools where there are difficulties in the quality of leadership. - Members questioned why the report did not contain information on the National Literacy and Numeracy tests which had been provided previously and whether the information should have been appended to this report. - Members queried the underachievement of White UK pupils living in more deprived areas as opposed to the achievement figures for Minority Ethnic pupils and whether specific strategies were in place to address the issue and further, were there strategies to deal with specific underachievement in performance of White UK male pupils.
 Officers advised that from the data collated the numbers of underachieving White UK pupils are growing.
 Schools are now managing their own Ethnic Minority Achievement Service (EMAS) staff which allows them to target specific difficulties and specific pupils which is making a difference.

 - Members were aware of the immersion initiative for pupils who wished to learn Welsh and queried whether a similar initiative could be developed for pupils who have English as an Additional Language.
 Officers advised that consideration is being given to a cluster of schools being able to undertake some sort of similar initiative. - Members queried how long there has been an underperformance in attainment of girls in English and expressed concern at that information bearing in mind the general gender gap performance data. - Members raised concerns as to whether or not the target for engaging more Governors will be reached.
 Officers advised that there has been a recruitment campaign and some strong Governors have been appointed but they are continually striving to attract new Governors. - Members briefly discussed the use of extra resources for programmes such as Read Write Inc. Although it was noted that information as to School budgets has not yet been released. - With reference to the Performance of SEN pupils Members queried to what extent that the performance results were cohort specific.
 Officers advised that they were cohort specific within the school, however, not across the Local Authority Area.
 Members also queried whether, in relation to the percentages provided, a break down can be provided in respect of the various needs of the pupils.
-Officers confirmed that that information could be provided. - Officers advised that the rate of improvement in results across all key stages in greater than in other Local Authorities.
+Officers confirmed that that information could be provided.